 - Grated Parmesan cheese, for garnish

 In a large nonstick skillet, heat oil over medium-high heat.
 Add onion, and cook, stirring occasionally, 2 minutes.
 Add garlic, and cook 1 minute more.
 Add Swiss Chard, and stir slowly, allowing it to wilt slightly.
 Add chicken broth, herbs, and salt; reduce heat to medium-low.
 Simmer for 15 minutes.
 Stir in the beans, and continue to simmer until most of the liquid is absorbed and the greens are tender, 3 to 5 minutes.
 Remove from heat.
 Serve warm, garnished with grated Parmesan cheese.

 Tuscan Country Bean Soup

 Heat the olive oil in a large pan or Dutch oven over medium heat.
-Add the vegetables and saute for 8-10 minutes, stirring occasionally, until tender.
+Add the fennel, celery and carrots and saute for 8-10 minutes, stirring occasionally, until tender.
 Add the garlic and cook for 1 minute more.
-Add the drained beans and tomato to the veggies along with the chicken stock, thyme, rosemary, salt and pepper and simmer, stirring occasionally, for 30 to 40 minutes.
+Add the drained beans, chicken broth and tomatoes to the pan along with the thyme, rosemary, salt and pepper.
+Simmer, stirring occasionally, for 30 to 40 minutes.
 Serve with the grated cheese.